Pacers vs. Bucks Player Props Betting Odds

 |3PM

-- He has pulled down four boards per game, which is less than his prop bet for Thursday's game (4.5).
+- Haliburton has knocked down 3.9 three-pointers per game, which is more than his over/under on Wednesday (3.5).

-- Haliburton has dished out 11.9 assists per game, which is 0.6 less than Thursday's over/under.

-- Haliburton averages four made three-pointers, which is less than his over/under on Thursday (4.5).

 Get Haliburton gear at Fanatics!